osmlab/atlas-checks/docs/checks/roundaboutValenceCheck.md

 #### Description

 This check identifies roundabouts that have an unusual valence.
-The goal of this check is to flag each roundabout with a valence less than 2 or greater than or equal to 10 for further editor inspection.
+By default, unusual valence is defined as less than 2 or greater than 14.
+However, these values are configurable, and can be adjusted by setting the connections.minimum and connections.maximum in the configuration file.

 #### Live Example
 The following examples illustrate two cases where the roundabout valence has been deemed unusual.